mongodb/docs/source/includes/list-text-search-restrictions-in-agg.rst

 - The ``$text`` operator expression cannot appear in :expression:`$or` or :expression:`$not` expressions.

-- The text search, by default, does not return the matching documents in order of matching scores.
+- ``$text``, by default, does not return the matching documents in order of matching scores.
 To sort by descending score, use the :expression:`$meta` aggregation expression in the :pipeline:`$sort` stage.